Here you go! Enjoy! Thank you for the encouragement!

 Katara growled under her breath at his remark.
 Zuko did not reply to his taunt and only intensified his glare.
 Zuko had tried to tell them that Katara was only his friend and not his lover—though he wished that were true, too—but Jianguo refused to believe that his affection for Katara went beyond the sexual aspect.

-"But I guess I forgot to mention that we do not plan in releasing both of you, but of course General Iroh and the rest won't know that," Jianguo stated with a smile.
+"But I guess I forgot to mention that we don't plan in releasing both of you, but of course General Iroh and the rest won't know that," Jianguo stated with a smile.

 "Why do you hate me?"
 Zuko asked suddenly with narrowed eyes.